Is the secret of Tokyo being affordable that Japan lets its cities be messy?

 A similar question of whether to give more freedom to build low-rise intensification over a wide-spread area could be asked about Auckland.
 Under the Unitary Plan, it is estimated that nine times as many apartment dwellings will be commercially viable to build compared to terrace housing (P.17).

 The degree in which a city is free to build up and out are collective decisions i.e political decisions.
 It is my contention this freedom has a significant influence on housing affordability.
-Meaning if this is correct, the degree that we collectively tolerate unaffordable housing and all its associated ills -homelessness, overcrowding and rising wealth inequality -is also a collective or political decision.
+Meaning if this is correct, the degree that we collectively tolerate unaffordable housing and all its associated ills -homelessness, overcrowding and rising wealth inequality -is also a political decision.

 I hope the unaffordable cities of the world, in New Zealand in particular, take a constructive approach to allowing more affordable housing to be built.
 I hope that comprehensive land use reform is an idea whose time had come -that the mood and opportunity for change becomes irresistible.
 I hope that housing optimists prevail over housing pessimists.
 I worry that if western democracies do not manage reasonable policy making reforms then the resulting loss of confidence leads to radical revolutions of the Brexit and Trump variety.
 I believe it is imperative that the politics of hope trump the politics of fear.